burakemir/burakemir.github.io/src/content/post/building_wasm_runner.md

 ### Step 3: The Guest "Init" (The Micro-OS)

-We will write a Rust program that acts as the entire guest operating system.
+We will write a Rust program that acts as the entire guest operating system (init process).
 It boots, listens on a socket, runs Wasm, and shuts down.
 Interaction happens via system calls, mediated by the C runtime library.

 We use a Dual-Socket design:
 *   **Port 1000 (Control):** Metadata, Wasm binary uploads, status signals.
 *   **Port 1001 (Data):** Raw data stream.

 This allows streaming data directly from the socket into the Wasm memory buffer.
 Zero-copy isn't possible here because we must copy data into the Wasm module instance's memory to maintain isolation.

+The following demo code implements this, using tokio (1, "full" features), tokio-vsock (0.3) and Wasmtime (24.0) API calls.

 **guest_init/src/main.rs**